Boone Area Nordic Ski

 Look further below for where to rent skis, suggested ski etiquette, and a video cross country ski lesson filmed at Moses Cone Park.

-Hikers aiming at Roan under heavy snow are asked to take snowshoes to preserve ski conditions and create a separate hikers path on the road.
+Hikers aiming at Roan under heavy snow are asked to take snowshoes to preserve ski conditions during this snowstarved winter.
+Hiker's, please create a separate hikers path on the road.
 Even when meadows on the Appalachian Trail to the north over Round Bald have thin snowcover, drifts can be big on lee slopes.
 Check out our new trail guide to Roan Mountain.

 Blue Ridge Parkway